Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: Learning the Contextual Distribution of Delivery Deviations for CSOFP

-A similar approach can be extended to random forests, and this idea of QRF was first introduced by \cite{meinshausen2006quantile}.
-In QRF, for a new sample with covariates $\mathbf{s}$, the empirical distribution is derived from all regions associated with $\mathbf{s}$ across all trees in the forest.
-Let $T$ be the total number of regression trees, and let $\mathcal{R}_1^{(t)}, \ldots, \mathcal{R}_R^{(t)}$ be the partitioned regions of the $t$-th tree, where $t \in [T]$.
-The region that $\mathbf{s}$ falls into in the $t$-th tree is denoted as $\mathcal{R}^{(t)}(\mathbf{s})$.
-QRF approximates the conditional distribution using the empirical CDF:
+QRF extends this approach by pooling the leaf‐level samples across an ensemble of $T$ trees.
+For each tree $t$, let $\mathcal{R}^{(t)}(\mathbf{s})$ be leaf region containing $\mathbf{s}.$ The QRF estimate of the conditional CDF is

+Because this procedure pools ordered observations directly, it naturally preserves the ordinal support and never produces crossing quantiles.

-To measure the distributional forecasting performance of different learning models, the paper uses two metrics---the Continuous Ranked Probability Score (CRPS) and pinball loss.
-CRPS evaluates the closeness of the estimated CDF $\hat{F}$ given covariates $\mathbf{s}$ to the observed ground truth value $d$:
+To measure the distributional forecasting performance, the paper uses two metrics---the Continuous Ranked Probability Score (CRPS) and pinball loss.
+CRPS evaluates the closeness of the estimated CDF $\hat{F}$ given covariates $\mathbf{s}$ to the observed ground truth value $d$

 Let $\xi$ and $\xi'$ be two independent random variables with distribution $\hat{F}(u \mid \mathbf{s})$.
-The CRPS can alternatively be expressed as:
+The CRPS can alternatively be expressed as

 This equation allows for an approximation of CRPS by sampling from $\hat{F}(u \mid \mathbf{s})$.
 Pinball loss measures the accuracy of quantile predictions by penalizing errors asymmetrically, depending on whether the predictions are overestimates or underestimates.
-Let $q$ be a specific quantile.
-Then, the pinball loss between the observed value $d$ and the predicted value $\hat{d}$ is defined as: